 6. Don’t Be Afraid To Mix and Match

-If you pack just four shirts and four pants that work equally well with each other, you’ve got 16 unique outfits that you can wear during your trip!
-Think of it as a capsule wardrobe for your travel packing needs.
+Mixing and matching outfits is crucial to maximize space in your bag.
+If you pack just four shirts and four trousers or shorts that work equally well with each other, you’ve got 16 unique outfits that you can wear during your trip!
+Think of it as a capsule wardrobe for your packing needs.

 9. If You Don’t Need It, Don’t Take It

 Following on from my point on avoiding unnecessary bulky clothing, take this mantra and use it for any other personal item you might consider packing; if you don’t need it, don’t pack it!
 Not only does this approach to packing light lessen the load of your suitcase, but it also makes you less likely to lose anything you could have left at home anyway.